On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Proof of comparison theorem

-As above, we call these transform \c{i}{2n+1-i}, and \r{2n+1-i}{i}.
-Moreover, we use one of them for representing the above $\sigma$-conjugation. \end{itemize}

-We will eliminate entries of $C$ successively by above $P$.
+We will eliminate entries of $C$ successively {\cred using the} above $P$.
 While these modifications, we should check that they do not restore already modified entries and that they preserve the form of $C$ as in (\ref{C}).
-However, In fact, we will use only
+However, in fact, we will use only

 in the modification, so the form of $C$ as in (\ref{C}) is preserved successively.
 Therefore it suffices to check that each modification does not restore already modified entries.